 Last year also saw the release of a new iPad Air.
 This is a great compromise device that offers a larger 10.5-inch screen, while remaining affordable - and as the name suggests, it's also lightweight enough to comfortably carry around as well.

-Finally, there's the top-of the range iPad Pro.
+Finally, there's the top-of the range iPad Pro, which has been updated for 2020.
 These are larger, more powerful models of the iPad that come in 9.7-inch and 12.9-inch sizes, and feature power and performance (as well as price tags) that rival laptops.
 They are great for working on intensive apps, like video and photo editors, and if you're after an iPad that can double as a laptop (you'll need to buy a keyboard, however) then this is a good shout.

 Now you know the options, read on for our pick of the best iPads for photo editing and photographers.